 How EU Students Can Work in Germany

-EU and EEA students can work full time hours during semester breaks and take up freelance or self-employed work if desired, as long as they register it correctly with local tax authorities.
+EU and EEA students can work up to 20 hours per week during the semester and. full time hours during semester breaks.
+You can also take up freelance or self-employed work if desired, as long as you register it correctly with local tax authorities.

 However, you’ll still need to balance your work schedule with your studies.